 a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area:

-Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres.
+Non-wetland waters: 0.0-acres.

+Wetlands: 0.0-acres.

 c.
-Limits (boundaries) of jurisdiction based on:
+Limits (boundaries) of jurisdiction based on: not applicable

 Elevation of established OHWM (if known):

 2. Non-regulated waters/wetlands (check if applicable):3